sharpie7/BeebFpga_MiSTer/Readme.md

  *DIN [Drive #] <Disk #>   - Mount disk in the specified drive (default 0)
  ```

+For a handy MMB file with a good selection of BBC games try the "BEEB.MMB File v1.02" available (from RetroClinic)[http://www.retroclinic.com/docs/index.htm].

 ### MMFS v2

 An alternative filing system of [MMFS v2](https://github.com/hoglet67/MMFS) may be selected from the MiSTer menu.
 In MMFSv2 you can access SSD disk files on a FAT 32 formatted SD card in the secondary slot.
 Alternatively, you can pick an a file which is disk image (IMG) on the primary SD card and read SSD files from that.

+### Acorn DFS

+The classic Acorn DFS can be selected and is supported via emulation of the FD1770 controller.
+In DFS mode you can mount individual SSD and DSD files from the primary SD Card.

+### MMFS and DFS

+Both MMFS and DFS may be activated at once.
+However, I am told by the author of MMFS: "It's generally not recommended to have both MMFS and DFS fitted and active at the same time, as they both use they the file system number, so things get very confusing.
+This is done to maximise compatibility with games that check specifically that DFS is the current file system by testing the file system number."

+If you have both active then note that MMFS will treat `*DISC` and `*DISK` commands as belonging to it.
+You can used `*OPT 5,1` to disable this and have DFS respond to these commands.

 ## Hardware

+The simulated machines are pretty close to the standard configurations.

+The BBC B has an FC1770 Floppy Disk Controller fitted.
+The mouse is connected to a VIA at the normal User VIA address.
+There is an extra VIA at the &FEA0 (normally Econet) that is connected to the secondary SD card.

+The Master 128 also has a mouse is connected to a VIA at the normal User VIA address.
+The SD card is connected to the VIA at &FE80.

 ## ROMS

+## Keyboard Mapping

 ## Music 5000